 - Kumquats – In the US, kumquats are typically in season between January and June.
 If you have pounds of kumquats to preserve, simply increase this recipe as needed.

-- Granulated Sugar – You can use cane sugar, turbinado sugar, or coconut sugar.
+- Granulated Sugar – You can use cane sugar, turbinado sugar, or coconut sugar, but don’t substitute zero-calorie sweeteners here.

 - Vanilla Bean – Split the vanilla bean lengthwise and scrape it out.